-The Company's Board of Directors currently consists of six members, five of whom are outside directors: Elie Vannier, Chairman of the Board of Directors and COO of Grandvision SA and Director of Promod SA; Cornelius Boonstra, former chairman and chief executive officer of Philips Electronics NV and Director of Hunton Douglas; Frederick Lemoine, Chairman of the Supervisory Board of AREVA, former Deputy General Secretary of Economic Affairs to President Jacques Chirac of France and Director of Groupama SA; Lodewijk J.R. de Vink, former President of Schering Plough International, former Chairman and Chief Executive Officer of Warner Lambert, Inc., Director of Alcon, Inc. and Director of Roche; and John L. Vogelstein, who serves as Vice Chairman of Warburg Pincus and Director of Mattel, Inc. We believe these directors bring broad experience to Flamel.
+The Company's Board of Directors currently consists of six members, five of whom are outside directors: Elie Vannier, Chairman of the Board of Directors and COO of Grandvision SA and Director of Promod SA; Cor Boonstra, former chairman and chief executive officer of Philips Electronics NV and Director of Hunton Douglas; Frédéric Lemoine, Chairman of the Supervisory Board of AREVA, former Deputy General Secretary of Economic Affairs to President Jacques Chirac of France, Director of Groupama SA and member of the Supervisory Board of Générale de Santé; Lodewijk J.R. de Vink, former President of Schering Plough International, former Chairman and Chief Executive Officer of Warner Lambert, Inc., Director of Alcon, Inc. and Director of Roche; and John L. Vogelstein, who is Senior Advisor of Warburg Pincus, former Vice Chairman of Warburg Pincus and Director of Mattel, Inc. We believe these directors bring broad experience to Flamel.